Probing $|V_{cs}|$ and lepton flavor universality through $D\to K_0^\ast(1430)\ell\nu_{\ell}$ decay: Introduction

-As one of the most important non-perturbative parameters, $K_0^\ast(1430)$-meson LCDAs including long-distance dynamics at lower energy scale are critical to the behavior of TFFs.
+As one of the most important nonperturbative parameters, $K_0^\ast(1430)$-meson LCDAs, including long-distance dynamics at a lower energy scale, are critical to the behavior of TFFs.
 Thus, a detailed investigation of LCDAs is conducive to enhancing the precision of the calculation of TFFs.
 Theoretically, the QCDSR~\cite{Cheng:2005nb} and CLF approach~\cite{Chen:2021oul} present the $K_0^\ast(1430)$-meson leading-twist LCDAs.
 As we know, the $K_0^\ast(1430)$-meson leading-twist LCDA can be expanded with a series of Gegenbauer coefficients (also called Gegenbauer moments), which can be calculated by the QCD sum rule approach.
-One often take the first few order Gegenbauer moments which lead to the truncated form (TF) to avoid false oscillation from the higher order moments.
-Such as the pion and kaon twist-2 LCDA up to second order calculated by QCDSR~\cite{LatticeParton:2022zqc}, $\rho$, $K^*$, $\phi$-meson longitudinal and transverse leading-twist LCDAs up to second order from QCDSR~\cite{Ball:2007zt}.
-Recently, the Lattice QCD proved the effectiveness of the TF from~\cite{LatticeParton:2022zqc, Hua:2020gnw}.
-Meanwhile, we have calculated the first ten-order $\xi$-moments of $K_0^\ast(1430)$-meson leading-twist LCDA by using the QCDSRs within the framework of background field theory~\cite{Huang:2022xny}.
+One often takes the first few order Gegenbauer moments, which lead to the truncated form (TF) to avoid false oscillation from the higher order moments, such as the pion and kaon twist-2 LCDA up to second order calculated by QCDSR~\cite{LatticeParton:2022zqc}, and $\rho$, $K^*$, $\phi$-meson longitudinal and transverse leading-twist LCDAs up to second order from QCDSR~\cite{Ball:2007zt}.
+Recently, the lattice QCD proved the effectiveness of the TF from~\cite{LatticeParton:2022zqc, Hua:2020gnw}.
+Meanwhile, we have calculated the first ten-order $\xi$-moments of $K_0^\ast(1430)$-meson leading-twist LCDA by using the QCDSRs within the framework of background field theory (BFT)~\cite{Huang:2022xny}.
 Thus, in this paper, we will take the first three order Gegenbauer moments to make the TF, which is called scenario 1 (S1).
-On the other hand, one will take the nature light-cone harmonic oscillator (LCHO) model to describe the behavior of $K_0^\ast(1430)$-meson leading-twist LCDA, which is considered as scenario 2 (S2) of our study.
-The model-dependent parameters can be fixed by the first ten-order $\xi$-moments at scale $\mu_k = 1.4~{\rm GeV}$.
-By comparing the observables of semileptonic decay $D\to K_0^\ast(1430)\ell\nu_{\ell}$ under the two different forms of $K_0^\ast(1430)$ meson leading-twist LCDA, it is helpful to see which one have a better behavior in this semileptonic decays.
-This will not only test the SM but also test the accuracy of our determination of DA parameters.
-Particularly, in order to make the behavior of TFFs for $D\to K_0^\ast(1430)$ more precise, we need to consider the contribution of twist-3 DAs $\phi_{3;K_0^*}^{p,\sigma}(x,\mu)$.
-The twist-3 DAs based on Gegenbauer series expansion are also calculated within the framework of the background field theory in our early previous work~\cite{Han:2013zg}, which will be reuse here.
+On the other hand, one will take the nature light cone harmonic oscillator (LCHO) model to describe the behavior of $K_0^\ast(1430)$-meson leading-twist LCDA, which is considered as scenario 2 (S2) of our study.
+The model-dependent parameters can be fixed by the first ten-order $\xi$ moments at scale $\mu_k = 1.4~{\rm GeV}$.
+By comparing the observables of semileptonic decay $D\to K_0^\ast(1430)\ell\nu_{\ell}$ under the two different forms of $K_0^\ast(1430)$ meson leading-twist LCDA, it is helpful to see which one has a better behavior in these semileptonic decays.
+This will not only test the SM but also test the accuracy of our determination of LCDA parameters.
+Particularly, in order to make the behavior of TFFs for $D\to K_0^\ast(1430)$ more precise, we need to consider the contribution of twist-3 LCDAs $\phi_{3;K_0^*}^{p,\sigma}(x,\mu)$.
+The twist-3 LCDAs based on Gegenbauer series expansion are also calculated within the framework of the background field theory in our early previous work~\cite{Han:2013zg}, which will be reused here.